Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-shelly-cloud.md

 Once you've read that, you could take a look at our more generic [Getting Started with Rails]({% post_url /languages/ruby/2015-02-17-getting-started-with-rails %}) page.

 <blockquote class="bg-info">
-  Even though we think this migration documentation is comprehensive enough, don't hesittate to contact our <a href="mailto:support@scalingo.com">support</a> to help you in the migration process.
+  Even though we think this migration documentation is comprehensive enough, don't hesitate to contact our <a href="mailto:support@scalingo.com">support</a> to help you in the migration process.
 </blockquote>

 ## ruby_version